PubInv/patient-inflating-valve/README.md

 Any device claiming to be able to provide safe, reliable and effective invasive and non-invasive mechanical ventilation to patients should provide a multitude of features, many of which have been set forth by relevant regulatory agencies.
 One such criteria, which is not always well-addressed is the need to support spontaneous breathing.
-While some of such ventilators have been designed to include special consideration for the support of patient spontaneous breathing, often by the inclusion of controlled mechanical valves, many prominent commercial and open-source ventilaors fail to explicitly support spontaneous breathing in their designs [2][4].
+While some of such ventilators have been designed to include special consideration for the support of patient spontaneous breathing, often by the inclusion of controlled mechanical valves, many prominent commercial and open-source ventilators fail to explicitly support spontaneous breathing in their designs [2][4].
 The inclusion of a patient inflating valve, defined as a one-way valve that closes to enable lung inflation and opens to allow exhalation and spontaneous breathing [1], is one way a mechanical ventilator can achieved endeavour to support spontaneous breathing.